Justice will not be served until those who are

 police were told he fired a gun, so the SWAT Team was called.
 Fires broke out in the

 house.
-A cigarette lighter—a BIC—was found under the deck.
+The police found a cigarette lighter—a BIC—under the deck.

 Source: Salem Police Department Property Report, Pg.
 7 of 15, Bates 00415